-My true friends told me numerous times to go out and meet new people, to move on and live my life.
+My friends told me numerous times to go out and meet new people, to move on and live my life.
 They said that I was still young and that there was more to life than feeling sorry for myself.
 They also mentioned that my world should not stop just because my beloved husband passed away.

 I know they meant well and I was glad knowing that they were sincerely thinking of my welfare.